jerry8tom/ClusterDocs/README.md

 This is the reason we use tf-idf (term frequency-inverse document frequency) as it refelects the importance of text in the corpus.

 ![tfidf](images/tfidf.PNG)

 These are the top 10 terms with highest mean tf-idf.

 ![scatterInit](images/cluster_scatter_init.png)

+This plot is just to show the spread of the data initally to get a better understanding of what we should be expecting post clustering.

 ## Clustering
 There are many ways to cluster data but the simplest and most efficient is k-means.
 Every point is assigned to one of the 'n' clusters depending on it's distance from the mean of these clusters, the closer the better.